varnishcache/varnish-cache/doc/sphinx/phk/503aroundtheworld.rst

 July same year does not.)

-And that, my friends, is why the error message of last resort in Varnish Cache does not even contain a link any more.
+And that, my friends, is why the error message of last resort in Varnish Cache does not even contain a link anymore.

 */phk*